longnguyen2706/map-reduce-az/README.md

 -----

 Note there are 2 versions of the azure-blob-storage library.
-One is the older version (`azure-storage-cpp`), the other is the newer version, which is part of the `azure-sdk-for-cpp`.
+One is the older version (`azure-storage-cpp`), and the other is the newer version, which is part of the `azure-sdk-for-cpp`.

 Please refer to this link: https://devblogs.microsoft.com/azure-sdk/intro-cpp-sdk/